sudovivek/File-Transfer/linux-file-transfer/remote-to-local/README.md

 USING WGET -
 ------------------------------------------------------------------------------------------------------------------

-**To initiate the HTTP server, execute the following command**

-    python -m http.server 80

-**On the Lcoal PC, run the following command after launching a python server on Remote PC**
+**On the Lcoal PC, run the following command after launching a HTTP Server on Remote PC**

     wget http://{REMOTE-IP}/demo.txt